kiranshashiny/PidControllerusingSensorWithArduino/README.md

 Here I have used the PID algorithm to control a geared DC motor based on inputs from the Light Detecting Resistor.

+###This is being superseded by my next version which balances the ball on a rail controlled using Ultrasonic Distance Sensor a Servo motor connected to an Arduino https://github.com/kiranshashiny/PidController_BallBalancingRobot

 If the intensity of light to the LDR decreases, then the motor starts turning clockwise and likewise if the light to the LDR increases - then the motor starts spinning in the reverse ( anti clockwise ) direction.

 A simple experiment would be if I moved my finger on the LDR and as I come close and try to cover it then the motor spins clockwise, and as I withdraw my finger from my LDR - the motor spins anticlockwise.
 This is my first foray into tis project and would like to implement or extrapolate on this a little further once I get familiarity in the functioning of the algorithm and it's behavior.